spacemeshos/smapp-lite/TestCases.md

 15. Browser-specific behaviors (e.g., Chrome, Firefox, Safari); verify consistency.
 16. Different device types (e.g., mobile vs. desktop); verify consistent behavior.

+# Remember Password for 5 Minutes

+1. Verify that the "Remember password for the next 5 minutes" checkbox is unchecked by default in every password validation modal.
+2. Ensure the checkbox is visible and clearly labeled in the password validation modal.
+3. Verify that clicking the checkbox changes its state to checked.
+4. Ensure that clicking the checkbox again toggles it back to unchecked.
+5. Enter the correct password with the checkbox unchecked.
+Ensure that after submitting the password, subsequent password validation requests within 5 minutes still prompt the user for the password.
+6. Enter the correct password with the checkbox checked.
+Ensure that after submitting the password, subsequent password validation requests within 5 minutes do not prompt the user for the password.
+7. Verify that once the password is remembered (checkbox checked), it remains valid for exactly 5 minutes.
+8. Ensure that after 5 minutes, the user is prompted to re-enter the password for any subsequent actions requiring validation.
+9. Perform multiple actions that would normally require password validation within the 5-minute window after checking the checkbox.
+Verify that none of these actions prompt the user to re-enter the password.
+10. After checking the checkbox and validating the password, log out of the wallet and log back in within 5 minutes.
+Verify that the user is prompted to enter the password again, as the session should reset the remember password feature.
+11. Open the wallet in a new tab or window after checking the checkbox and validating the password in the original tab.
+Verify that the password is not remembered in the new tab/window.
+12. After checking the checkbox and validating the password, refresh the browser or tab within 5 minutes.
+Verify that the password is not remembered, and the user is prompted to enter the password again.
+13. Close the browser or tab after checking the checkbox and validating the password, then reopen it within 5 minutes.
+Verify that the password is not remembered, and the user is prompted to enter the password again.
+14. Verify that the remembered password is stored securely and is not accessible through the browser’s developer tools or in local storage.
+Ensure that the remembered password is not exposed in any logs or network requests.

 # Dashboard

 ## Network Choice